[Updated November 15, 2022]

 ATLANTA BOTANICAL GARDEN PARKING: The parking fee is $10, and cash or credit cards are accepted.
 Note that the parking deck is shared with Piedmont Park, so parking space may be limited.
 If the deck is full when you arrive, come back in 10-15 minutes.
 Alternate means of transportation are strongly encouraged on peak nights.

-LONGLEAF RESTAURANT: In 2021, only members can make reservations for the Atlanta Botanical Garden restaurant during Garden Lights, Holiday Nights.
-The restaurant is open from 5 to 10PM, with final seating at 8:45PM.
+LONGLEAF RESTAURANT: In 2022, only members can make reservations for the Atlanta Botanical Garden restaurant during Garden Lights, Holiday Nights.
+The restaurant’s open from 5 to 10PM, with final seating at 8:45PM.
 Non-members may visit the restaurant on a first-come, first-served basis.
 You can also order soup, sandwiches & such from the Quick Café at the back of Longleaf from 5 to 8PM Sun-Thu and 5 to 9PM Fri-Sat.

 Garden Lights, Holiday Nights Prices